aimms/documentation/webui/combination-chart-widget.rst

 Select, Hover, and Tooltips
 ---------------------------

-When the user selects a specific column, the corresponding center value is stored in the element parameter ep_Center as shown above.
-When the user hovers with the mouse cursor over a column (for example, before selecting it), then that column is highlighted, while the other columns are faded away.
+When the user selects a specific column or dot value, the corresponding center value is stored in the element parameter ep_Center as shown above.
+When the user hovers with the mouse cursor over a column or a dot (for example, before selecting it), then that column or dot is highlighted, while the other columns or dots are faded away.
 In this case, also a tooltip is shown, either a default tooltip or a custom tooltip specified using a webui::TooltipIdentifier annotation, see the section `Identifier Annotations <widget-options.html#identifier-annotations>`__.
 The picture below depicts this situation:

 .. image:: images/ColumnChart-Hover-Tooltip-1.png